PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 <img src="./images/BuildingMultiLanguageReportsInPowerBI1/media/image7.png"  style="width:80%" />

-Up through the time of this writing in June 2023, Power BI has a bug that causes inconsistent behavior in loading metadata translations.
+Up through the time of this writing in June 2023, Power BI has exhibited a bug that causes inconsistent behavior in loading metadata translations.
 The problem is that the loading behavior for measures is different than it is for table and columns when the Power BI Service cannot find an exact